 - On Being a Scientist: A Guide to Responsible Conduct in Research (third edition, 2009).
 Written for beginning researchers, this guide sought to describe the ethical foundations of scientific practices and some of the personal and professional issues that researchers encounter in their work (Free PDF available).

 Get started with the article What is Research Ethics? to get a broad overview of research ethics and ethical distinctions.
 If you are interested in Responsible Conduct of Research (RCR) education, see our Responsible Conduct of Research (RCR) Education Materials and Institutional Research Integrity page.

 If you are an educator, see our Resources for Instructors that features a variety of information and resources on teaching research ethics.
-Our curriculum resources include Two-Minute Challenges and Active Learning Exercises which will challenge you and your students with issues based on real-world situations.
+Our curriculum resources include Two-Minute Challenges and Role-Playing Scenarios which will challenge you and your students with issues based on real-world situations.

 Our Educational Materials include featured and contributed resources for teaching and learning about research ethics, including resources focused on specific Research Ethics by Topic.
 From there, you can dig deeper to browse the Role-specific resources that are relevant to you, where you will find research articles, position papers, and training materials most relevant to you.

 NCPRE develops, hosts and curates resources on research ethics, particularly for educating about research ethics, and institutional research integrity.
 We host materials with the permission or at the request of the authors/developers of those materials.
 Please consult the license with each item (generally a Creative Commons license).
 We do not claim ownership and credit for materials we did not develop ourselves.